 Students of Pace University enjoy a great location, with the University’s main campus being located in the heart of Manhattan.
 From here, international students can experience American life, and get a taste of what it’s like to live in New York City.

-Although most museums in New York require you to pay for tickets, they often have specific times of the week, often in the evening, when you can get in for free.
+Although most museums in New York require you to pay for tickets, they often have specific times of the week when you can get in for free.
 There are also a handful of great museums that are completely free all the time, including the fantastic American Folk Art Museum.